Aigialosauridae: Classification

 The systematics and taxonomy of the Aigialosauridae is controversial and has a problematic history.
 Despite thorough reviews of the relationships between early Mosasauroidea and redescriptions of the two normally recognized aigialosaurid genera, Aigialosaurus and Opetiosaurus, the status of the family remains uncertain.

 Dutchak & Caldwell (2009) designated Opetiosaurus as a junior synonym of Aigialosaurus (as Aigialosaurus bucchichi), which suggested a very close relationship between the two.
 Their own analysis does not strictly support such a conclusion, and neither do subsequent analyses.
 Indeed, analyses done by Madzia & Cau (2017) show that the two genera are not necessarily more closely related to each other than either is to more derived mosasauroids, suggesting not only that Opetiosaurus is a valid genus, but also calling the validity of the Aigialosauridae as a monophyletic group into question.
+They defined Aigialosauridae as "the most inclusive clade containing Aigialosaurus dalmaticus and Opetiosaurus bucchichi, but not Dolichosaurus longicollis, Adriosaurus suessi, Pontosaurus lesinensis, or the clade originating with the most recent common ancestor of Halisaurus platyspondylus, Mosasaurus hoffmannii, and Tylosaurus proriger".
+This definition highlights the instability of "aigialosaur" phylogeny and ensures that the name Aigialosauridae is only used in the cases when Aigialosaurus dalmaticus and Opetiosaurus bucchichi form a clade to exclusion of more derived mosasauroids.